PhilLockett/TrackSort/README.md

 achieve the best balance of time possible.
 This uses a very different algorithm and takes considerably longer, so '--timeout' may be necessary to get the best results.

+### Disabling the time formatting
+If displaying lengths in seconds instead of hh:mm:ss is required use '-p' or '--plain'.
+This may be easier to process or is useful if items other than tracks are to be balanced.

+### Comma separated values output
+If output as comma separated values is required use '-c' or '--csv'.
+This is useful when output is to be read by another application.
+The first column represents the type and is either "Side" or "Track".
+The second column is the total length of the side or the length of the track.
+The third column is a label indicating the side number or the track title.

 ### Example track list
 The following track list example shows various ways of representing the length